barryross/mars-rover-image-browser/readme.md

 ## Development

-From the project root, go ahead and start the app
+From the project root, go ahead and start the app:

 ```
 npm start